 The cross-sectional group “Public sphere” investigates the relationship between the constitution of space and the public sphere.
 Different conceptions of what counts as “the public” in individual research projects are compared and discussed.
-Taking into account different types of publics in the academic literature, empirical characteristics and the relevance to central questions of the SFB will be assessed.
+Taking into account different types of publics in the academic literature, empirical characteristics and the relevance to central questions of the CRC will be assessed.
 We seek to show how and in what way processes of spatial constitution impact on the emergence and dynamics of different publics.

 Contact: Volkan Sayman

 A second cross-sectional key issue is whether re-figuration leads to new balances of power, which includes the question how space becomes a resource in power struggles.
 The perspective is here on the effects of re-figuration processes.
 The following cross-sectional groups have formed for this task: “Social inequalities, inclusion and exclusion”, “Security, power and control” and “Migration and mobility”.

 The cross-sectional team “Social inequalities, inclusion and exclusion” focuses on the socio-structural implications of the re-figuration of spaces, with particular emphasis on effects on class and gender relations, and ethnic groups.
 The key question is: Which social group is affected by which including or excluding effects in re-figuration processes?

 - “Security, power and control”

 The cross-sectional group “Security, power and control” analyses re-figuration processes from the point of view of theories of power, asking how space becomes a resource in conflicts over power between actors, and how concepts and expectations of security and control might impact the process of re-figuration.
 Shedding light on possible effects of changes in power relations for the constitution of space, it raises the question of how they are interlinked with current political developments.